What do practicing psychologists do?

 Practicing psychologists are also trained to administer and interpret a number of tests and assessments that can help diagnose a condition or tell more about the way a person thinks, feels and behaves.
 These tests may evaluate intellectual skills, cognitive strengths and weaknesses, vocational aptitude and preference, personality characteristics and neuropsychological functioning.

 Practicing psychologists can help with a range of health problems and use an assortment of evidence-based treatments to help people improve their lives.
 Most commonly, they use therapy (often referred to as psychotherapy or talk therapy).
 There are many different styles of therapy, but the psychologist will choose the type that best addresses the person’s problem and best fits the patient’s characteristics and preferences.

 Some common types of therapy are cognitive, behavioral, cognitive-behavioral, interpersonal, humanistic, psychodynamic or a combination of a few therapy styles.
 Therapy can be for an individual, couples, family or other group.
 Some psychologists are trained to use hypnosis, which research has found to be effective for a wide range of conditions including pain, anxiety and mood disorders.

 For some conditions, therapy and medication are a treatment combination that works best.
 For people who benefit from medication, psychologists work with primary care physicians, pediatricians and psychiatrists on their overall treatment.
-Two states, New Mexico and Louisiana, have laws allowing licensed psychologists with additional, specialized training to prescribe from a list of medications that improve emotional and mental health disorders, such as depression and anxiety.
+Three states, New Mexico, Louisiana and Illinois, have laws allowing licensed psychologists with additional, specialized training to prescribe from a list of medications that improve emotional and mental health disorders, such as depression and anxiety.

 A doctoral degree to practice psychology requires at least 4-6 years of full-time study after completing an undergraduate degree.
 Coursework includes areas such as ethics, statistics, individual differences and the biological, cognitive-affective and social bases of behavior, as well as specific training in psychological assessment and therapy.